A fully flexible way to invest

-Adopting a ‘buy-and-hold’ strategy means that you stay invested throughout market cycles, avoiding the risk of missing any of the best days because you’ve sold at the wrong time.
+Adopting a ‘buy-and-hold’ strategy means that you stay invested throughout market cycles, helping prevent you from making any knee-jerk reactions during turbulent times which could mean you sell at just the wrong time.

 Drip feeding your money slowly into the stock market means you avoid the risk of investing a big lump sum just before a market correction.

 Whatever you do, don’t let your emotions dictate your investment decisions.
-It’s important not to be scared out of shares by a falling market, so always think about the reasons why you picked your investments in the first place, and refer back to this when you are feeling spooked.
+It’s important not to be scared by a falling market, so always think about the reasons why you picked your investments in the first place, and refer back to this when you are feeling spooked.

-Considering in advance how you may react to a market correction could help prevent you from making any expensive mistakes, for example: selling shares immediately and potentially at a loss, instead of holding on to your investments and waiting for a potential upturn in the market.
-Although, there are no firm guarantees that falling markets will ever recover their lost ground.
+Considering in advance how you may react to a market correction could help prevent you from making any expensive mistakes, and selling shares at a loss instead of waiting for an upturn in the market.

-Investing in a range of assets across different sectors and geographical regions can help minimise losses during periods of volatility, albeit that it will tend to limit gains too.
+Investing in a range of assets across different sectors and geographical regions can help minimise losses during periods of volatility.

-All asset classes offer the potential for returns, but may perform differently during the same market forces.
-Ensuring your holdings are properly diversified means that when markets are turbulent, parts of your portfolio will hopefully rise to offset falls in other areas but conversely gains in one investment may be offset by losses in another .
+All types of asset, such as shares, bonds, property and cash offer the potential for returns, but they don’t always move in the same direction.
+Ensuring your holdings are properly diversified means that when markets are turbulent, hopefully parts of your portfolio will rise to offset falls in other areas.